SenseNet/sn-client/examples/sn-blog-gatsby/README.md

 # sn-blog-gatsby

-This example demonstrate sensenet with Gatsby using senesenet source plugin.
+This example demonstrate sensenet with Gatsby using sensenet source plugin.
 It's a good starter for building a blog sourcing from sensenet.

 ## Quick start